-- (i) Oversight by the Bank's Board of Directors and the Nomination & Remuneration Committee (Continued) - Reviews, and makes recommendations to the Board in respect of the Bank's remuneration policy and practices and ensures that these are determined based on appropriate factors such as the Bank's culture, strategy, objectives, risk appetite and control environment, and also the principles set out in relevant legal and regulatory requirements applicable to employees' remuneration; - Reviews and endorses the specific remuneration packages of members of senior management of the Bank; - Evaluates any practices or recommendation by which remuneration is paid for potential future revenues or benefits whose timing and likelihood remain uncertain; and - Ensures that regular review of the Bank's remuneration system and its operation is sustained.
+- (i) Oversight by the Bank's Board of Directors and the Nomination & Remuneration Committee (Continued) - Reviews, and makes recommendations to the Board in respect of the Bank's remuneration policy and practices and ensures that these are determined based on appropriate factors such as the Bank's business needs, culture, strategy, objectives, risk appetite and control environment, market situations and also the principles set out in relevant legal and regulatory requirements applicable to employees' remuneration; - Reviews and endorses the specific remuneration packages of members of senior management of the Bank; - Evaluates any practices or recommendation by which remuneration is paid for potential future revenues or benefits whose timing and likelihood remain uncertain; and - Ensures that regular review of the Bank's remuneration system and its operation is sustained.

-The DSB NRC held four meetings in 2019.
+The DSB NRC held four meetings in 2020.

-In 2019, the DSB NRC reviewed and endorsed the DSB Remuneration Policy with updating of titles of some of the positions which are classified as Senior Management.
+In 2020, the DSB NRC reviewed and endorsed the DSB Remuneration Policy including updating the titles of some of the positions which are classified as Senior Management, and elaboration of impact of employees' adverse performance in non-financial factors on their discretionary performance incentive bonus and sales incentive under the respective schemes.

-In 2019, the Bank had made reference to the market pay levels and ranges provided by external consultants for salary adjustment decisions.
+In 2020, the Bank had made reference to the market pay levels and ranges provided by external consultants for salary adjustment decisions.
 Management had also sought advice from external consultants on certain recruitment and compensation matters.
 No advice in respect of remuneration system and/or process was sought from external consultants.